Secondary Education (Online), M.Ed

 It is offered fully online and requires completion of a 36 hour program of study.

-2. Possess a Georgia Induction or Professional Certificate or the equivalent, or possess or be eligible for a Georgia Certificate of Eligibility for an Induction Certificate.
-The certificate must be in one of the following certification areas: biology, broad fields science, business, chemistry, economics, English, geography, history, mathematics, physics, or political science.
-Candidates who have completed all requirements for the Georgia Certificate of Eligibility have until the end of the first semester to obtain the certificate.
+- Possess or be eligible for a renewable Georgia level four teaching certificate; or possess an equivalent out-of-state certificate.
+The certificate must be in one of the following certification areas: biology, broad field science, chemistry, economics, English, geography, history, mathematics, physics, or political science.
+Candidates who have completed all requirements for the Georgia level four teaching certificate have until the end of the first semester to obtain the certificate.
+Candidates with an out-of-state certificate will not receive Georgia certification upon program completion.

 Applicants may be approved for provisional admission based on the quality of the admission material presented.
 Provisional students must earn grades of ‘B’ or higher in their first nine (9) hours of course work after admission and meet any other stipulations outlined by the department to be converted to regular status.